-The “Celts” refer to a people that thrived in both ancient and modern times.
-Today, the term often refers to the cultures, languages and people that are based in Scotland, Ireland, other parts of the British Isles and Brittany in France.
+The term "Celts" is used today to describe the cultures, languages and peoples that are based in Scotland; Ireland; other parts of the British Isles; and Brittany, in France.

-“Today six Celtic languages survive — the Gaelic group comprising Irish, Scots Gaelic and Manx and the Britonic group comprising Welsh, Breton and Cornish,” wrote the late professor Dáithí Ó hÓgáin in his book “The Celts: A History (opens in new tab)” (The Collins Press, 2002).
-He notes that Manx and Cornish originally died out but have now been revived.
+"Today six Celtic languages survive — the Gaelic group comprising Irish, Scots Gaelic and Manx and the Britonic group comprising Welsh, Breton and Cornish," Dáithí Ó hÓgáin, a former professor of Irish folklore at University College Dublin, wrote in his book "The Celts: A History (opens in new tab)" (The Collins Press, 2002).
+Manx and Cornish originally died out but have been revived.

-Evidence indicates that the Celts were spread out across a vast area of continental Europe.
-They lived as far east as modern-day Turkey and even served as mercenaries for the Egyptian queen Cleopatra.
+Celts inhabited a vast area of continental Europe as far east as modern-day Turkey.
 They were never politically united as a single people but consisted of different groups, including Gauls (from areas including France) and Celtiberians (based in Iberia).

-He notes that identifying particular works of art as “Celtic” can also be challenging.
-But if we look at art from areas where the Celts were said to flourish, we can see some of the wonders they produced.
-For instance, more than 2,500 years ago, at a burial mound at Ins in western Switzerland, they left behind a golden globe-shaped object, less than an inch in diameter, that was “decorated with approximately 3600 granules,” an example of the incredibly intricate gold work the Celts could produce.
+Identifying particular works of art as "Celtic" can also be challenging, though many pieces were incredibly detailed and accomplished, according to the book.
+More than 2,500 years ago, at a burial mound at Ins in western Switzerland, they left behind a golden globe-shaped object, less than an inch (2.5 centimeters) in diameter, that was "decorated with approximately 3,600 granules," an example of the incredibly intricate gold work the Celts could produce.

-Ancient writers tended not to discuss Celtic artistic achievements but rather their reputation for fierceness in war.
-Gauls had succeeded in sacking Rome in 390 B.C.
-Later that century, when Alexander the Great was campaigning, he received a party of Celts.
+Ancient writers described the Celts as fierce warriors.
+Gauls had sacked Rome in 390 B.C.
+And when Alexander the Great was campaigning, he received a party of Celts.

-“The king received them kindly and asked them when drinking what it was that they most feared, thinking they would say himself, but that they replied they feared no one, unless it were that Heaven might fall on them,” wrote the Greek writer Strabo who lived ca. 64 B.C. – A.D.
-24 (translation through Perseus Digital Library).
+"The king received them kindly and asked them when drinking what it was that they most feared, thinking they would say 'himself,' but that they replied they feared no one, unless it were that Heaven might fall on them," wrote the first century B.C.
+Greek writer Strabo, as translated by Horace Jones.

 Fighting in the buff?

-“Very terrifying too were the appearance and the gestures of the naked warriors in front, all in the prime of life, and finely built men, and all in the leading companies richly adorned with gold torques and armlets,” wrote Polybius (200-118 BC), in an account of a battle they fought against the Romans.
-(Translation through University of Chicago Penelope website)
+"Very terrifying too were the appearance and the gestures of the naked warriors in front, all in the prime of life, and finely built men, and all in the leading companies richly adorned with gold torques and armlets," Greek historian Polybius (200-118 B.C.) wrote, as translated by W.R.
+Paton.

-While the Celts would eventually be Christianized along with much of the Roman Empire (in time the Romans would conquer many of their lands) ancient sources provide hints at the religious beliefs of the Celts.
+The Celts would eventually be Christianized along with much of the Roman Empire (in time, the Romans would conquer many of their lands), but ancient sources provide hints at the religious beliefs of the Celts.

 A poem by Lucan (A.D.
 39-65) describes a grove that was sacred to the Celts.
-It, along with other sources, suggests that human sacrifice was practiced.
+Along with other sources, the poem suggests that human sacrifice was practiced.

-Remarkably a number of scholars now believe that the ancient Celts did not live in Britain but were confined to the European continent, with settlements located as far east as Turkey.
+Ancient Celts did not live in Britain; they were confined to the European continent, with settlements located as far east as Turkey, many scholars now believe.

-John Collis, an archaeology professor at the University of Sheffield, points out in his book “The Celts: Origins, Myths and Inventions (opens in new tab)” (Tempus, 2004) that ancient writers refer to Celtic people living in continental Europe but not the British Isles.
-He notes that Strabo actually “distinguished Britons from Celts.”
+John Collis (opens in new tab), an archaeology professor at the University of Sheffield, wrote in "The Celts: Origins, Myths and Inventions (opens in new tab)" (Tempus, 2003) that ancient writers refer to Celtic people living in continental Europe but not the British Isles.
+He noted that Strabo actually "distinguished Britons from Celts."

-He writes that terms like Celt and Gaul “was never used for the inhabitants of the British Isles except in the most general way for all the inhabitants of western Europe including non Indo-European speakers such as Basques.”
+Collis wrote that terms such as "Celt" and "Gaul" were "never used for the inhabitants of the British Isles except in the most general way for all the inhabitants of western Europe including non Indo-European speakers such as Basques."

-His analysis is backed up by University of Leicester professor Simon James who says that “many people are startled to discover that although they 'know' Britain in pre-Roman times was populated by Ancient Celts, most British Iron Age specialists abandoned the idea decades ago,” he writes in a 2004 review of Collis’s book published in British Archaeology magazine.
+His analysis is backed up by University of Leicester archaeology professor Simon James (opens in new tab).
+"Many people are startled to discover that although they 'know' Britain in pre-Roman times was populated by Ancient Celts, most British Iron Age specialists abandoned the idea decades ago," James wrote in a 2004 review of Collis' book published in British Archaeology magazine.